sajjadh47/advanced-category-and-custom-taxonomy-image/readme.txt

 Get Your Taxonomy tag_ID and use get_taxonomy_image( $term_id ) to get the image url and use it in your theme's template area where you want to show it.
 (Note : In the taxonomy list there you will find already created template tag to use see screenshot 3)

 == Installation ==
-1. Go to Wordpress plugin page
+1. Go to WordPress plugin page
 2. Click Add New & Upload Plugin
 3. Drag / Click upload the plugin zip file
 4. The resulting installation screen will list the installation as successful or note any problems during the install.